 2011 Installation, Our Homeless Teens, Minnesota State Capitol Building, St. Paul MN

-2010 Inspire Arts Program, Hennepin County Medical Center Hospital, Minneapolis MN
+2010 Inspire Arts Program, art exhibit at Hennepin County Medical Center Hospital, Minneapolis MN

 2008 Forecast Public Artworks research and development grant

 2007 2-person show for Women’s Art Institute, Minneapolis College of Art and Design, Minneapolis MN